This tutorial contains GIF images.

 The first step in generating areas is to define the PV area in which we will be working.
 A PV area in PVcase should be defined by a closed polyline.
 This can be done by using the default AutoCAD polyline function.
 This can be summoned by typing PLINE, pressing Enter and drawing the desired perimeter of the PV area, ensuring that the polyline is finished at the starting point.
 This will yield a closed polyline, suitable for PV area population.

-Once the Frame & Park Settings are configured to your specifications and we have a suitable PV area perimeter polyline, we can generate the PV areas in one of two ways - either one at a time or multiple PV areas simultaneously.
+Once the Frame & Park Settings are configured to your specifications and we have a suitable PV area perimeter polyline, we can generate the PV areas in one of these ways - either one at a time or multiple PV areas simultaneously.

 First, let us showcase the creation of singular PV areas.
 While the single area option is the default, you can select whether you want to generate a single area or multiple areas by clicking on the drop-down menu and choosing Generate single area.